AnoukSmet/Naturazy/README.md

 ### User Stories
 1. As a user I want that the website of a potential b&b to speak to my emotions right away.
 I need to have the feeling that I don't want to miss out on the amazing experience.
 Pictures are for me the most convincing.
+I expect to see pictures of the rooms, property in general but also of the environment.
 I would also like to have the possibility to get in touch with the property through the website.

+1. When I'm looking for my next holiday, I want the website to be easy to navigate.
+I also like to know a bit of information about the owners as a b&b experience is much more personal than going to a hotel.
+After reading about the propery and the owners, I want clear information about when I can do the check-in, check-out and the costs for breakfast and parking.